FirelyTeam/firely-docs-firely-server/features_and_tools/cql.rst

 Introduction
 ------------

-Firely Server CQL Plugin is a means to use the Firely Server to run the CQL engine.
+Firely Server CQL Plugin is a means to use the Firely Server to run the `CQL engine <https://cql.hl7.org/>`_.

 This document demonstrates :
     * Creation of a simple CQL file
-    * Transformation of the CQL file to a library resource using the CQL Packager Tool
+    * Transformation of the CQL file to a `library resource <https://www.hl7.org/fhir/library.html>`_ using the CQL Packager Tool
-    * Setting up Firely Server CQL Plugin
+    * Setting up Firely Server with CQL Plugin
-    * Getting the result of your CQL measure on a resource using Postman tool
+    * Getting the result of your CQL measure on the library resource in Firely Server using Postman tool

 Create a CQL File
 -----------------

 To start working with Firely Server CQL Plugin, you would need a CQL File.
+Some examples can be found `here <https://cql.hl7.org/examples.html>`_.
 An example of a CQL file ``AgeFHIR4.cql`` is displayed below:

     .. code-block:: jsonc